Potelo/prometheus_predis_client_php/README.md

 [![Build Status](https://travis-ci.org/Jimdo/prometheus_client_php.svg?branch=master)](https://travis-ci.org/Jimdo/prometheus_client_php)

 This library uses Redis or APCu to do the client side aggregation.
 If using Redis, we recommend to run a local Redis instance next to your PHP workers.
+This library includes predis support for external redis clients

 ## How does it work?